 It’s kind of cool to learn that what’s a fairly new idea in modern psychology has been around, analyzed and taught for thousands of years.
 I think this adds exactly the kind of extra validation to modern science and tactics I was looking for when I started turning more towards philosophy.
 After all, what’s stood the test of time for thousands of years must be solid knowledge!

-A very refreshing read, will try to get my hands on the book as soon as I can!
+A very refreshing read, will try to get my hands on Trying Not To Try as soon as I can!

 What else can you learn from the blinks?

 - Why Confucius relied on strict rules to reach a state of wu-wei